yogenderkumar/Automating-Crypto-Website-API-Pull-Using-Python/README.md

 ## 🔑 API Key Generation

-This project fetches cryptocurrency data using the **CoinMarketCap API**.
+- This project fetches cryptocurrency data using the **CoinMarketCap API**.
-To run it successfully, you’ll need to generate a free API key from the CoinMarketCap website and configure it in the script.
+- To run it successfully, you’ll need to generate a free API key from the CoinMarketCap website and configure it in the script.

-# How to Generate and Use a CoinMarketCap API Key
+**How to Generate and Use a CoinMarketCap API Key-**

 1. Go to [CoinMarketCap Developer Portal](https://coinmarketcap.com/api/).
 2. Click **"Get Your API Key Now"** or **"Sign Up"**.